H4PE0N/Competitive-Programming/Library-Sources-Folder/Library-Functions-Folder/README.md

 In this folder you will find the programs and functions that builds up this library.
 All the functions you  can think of will probably be in one of these  folders.
-If you think one of the functions  functions  incorrectly, you can test it in the Functions-Testing-Folder.
+If you think one of the  functions  function  incorrectly, you can test it in the Functions-Testing-Folder.

 To make all the programs have the access they  need  to